karikera/elementminus/README.md

 That is all

 ## How to use this?
-Copy two DLLs(`Chakra.dll`, `ChakraCore.dll`) to your minecraft version directory
+Copy DLL `Chakra.dll` to your MCBE:x86 version directory

 ## How to build it
-Use Visual Studio 2019
+Use Visual Studio 2019 with 2015 build tools